-It is often the case with dynamic brawlers who rely on physical strength, constant aggression and a seemingly inhuman ability to absorb punishment that, like an engine habitually pushed beyond the red line, their bodies abruptly give out.
-A slugger who just short years previous possessed the vigour and clout to defeat great champions like Sugar Ray Robinson and Carmen Basilio, suddenly slows, weakens, and becomes vulnerable.
-So it was for Gene Fullmer, who at only 31 years of age, unexpectedly lost his middleweight championship to challenger Dick Tiger in San Francisco and in the process appeared a greatly diminished fighter.
+It is often the case with dynamic brawlers who rely on physical strength, constant aggression, and a seemingly inhuman ability to absorb punishment that, like an engine habitually pushed beyond the red line, the physical toll accrues and the ability to perform abruptly and precipitously declines.
+A durable battler who just short years previous possessed the vigour and clout to defeat great champions like Sugar Ray Robinson and Carmen Basilio, suddenly slows, weakens, and becomes vulnerable.
+So it was for Gene Fullmer, who, at only 31 years of age, unexpectedly lost his middleweight championship to challenger Dick Tiger in San Francisco and in the process appeared a greatly diminished fighter.

 That’s not to say a warrior as rugged and powerful as Tiger couldn’t have competed with a prime Fullmer.
-Tiger — a two-time middleweight champion who defeated a long list of Hall of Famers including Joey Giardello, Rubin Carter, Joey Archer, Jose Torres and Nino Benvenuti — had the goods to hold his own with virtually any middleweight in history.
-But it was obvious the Fullmer who lost to the Nigerian after 15 one-sided rounds was not the same Fullmer who had scored big wins over Robinson, Basilio and Benny Paret.
+Tiger, whose real name was Richard Ihetu, is a two-time middleweight champion who defeated a long list of Hall of Famers including Joey Giardello, Rubin Carter, Joey Archer, Jose Torres and Nino Benvenuti, and no doubt had the goods to hold his own with virtually any middleweight in history.
+But it was obvious the Fullmer who lost to the Nigerian after fifteen one-sided rounds was not the same Fullmer who had scored big wins over Robinson, Basilio and Benny Paret.

-Gene looked a bit better in the rematch four months later in Las Vegas, or at least good enough to salvage a draw, though yet another gruelling, 15 round battle did little good for the worn down springs in his legs and the fading sharpness of his reflexes.
-But the draw nicely set up a third Tiger vs Fullmer bout, one which became an historic event, the first ever world title match in Africa, more than a decade before the famous “Rumble in the Jungle” between George Foreman and Muhammad Ali.
+Gene looked a bit better in the rematch four months later in Las Vegas, or at least good enough to salvage a draw, though yet another grueling, fifteen round battle did little good for the worn down springs in his legs and the fading sharpness of his reflexes.
+But the draw nicely set up a third Tiger vs Fullmer bout, one which became an historic event, the first ever world title match held on the African continent outside of apartheid South Africa.
+This was more than a decade before the famous “Rumble in the Jungle” between George Foreman and Muhammad Ali.
 Nigeria, a nation reeling from various political upheavals and internal strife, came together as one to cheer on their champion, with warring factions, temporarily at least, burying the hatchet.

-The bout itself lacked drama, though not bruising action, albeit one-way, as Tiger’s advantages in strength, power and quickness were immediately apparent and soon blood was once again pouring down the side of Fullmer’s face.
-By the end of a brutal fourth round which saw Fullmer’s tenderized mug take a sustained beating, the former champion had cuts above and below both eyes, the gash above the right particularly nasty.
+The bout itself lacked drama, though not bruising action, albeit one-way, as Tiger’s advantages in strength and quickness were immediately apparent and soon blood was once again pouring down the side of Fullmer’s face.
+By the end of a brutal fourth round which saw Fullmer’s tenderized mug take a sustained beating, the former champ had cuts above and below both eyes, the gash above the right particularly nasty.